 Appeals and External Review

 Appeals— A requester has the right to appeal a partial or full denial of their request.
 The appeal must be in writing, addressed to the Office of General Counsel at the Smithsonian, and made within sixty days from the date of the full or partial denial letter.
 The appeal letter should include the request’s tracking number and explain what specific action is being appealed.
-The Under Secretary for Finance and Administration shall have the authority to decide appeals.
+The Deputy Secretary and Chief Operating Officer shall have the authority to decide appeals.
 The requester will receive an answer in writing granting or denying the appeal.

-External Review— A requester may contact the Office of Government and Information Services at the National Archives and Records Administration to seek mediation services to resolve disputes about the withholding of information regarding his/her request for records.
+External Review— A requester may contact the Office of Government and Information Services (OGIS) at the National Archives and Records Administration to seek mediation services to resolve disputes about the withholding of information regarding his/her request for records.
 Your request for mediation should include language authorizing OGIS to make inquiries on your behalf, including the right to review all documentation that OGIS deems necessary regarding your request.
 You should note that you understand that any documents you provide to OGIS, except those provided in confidence, may be copied and forwarded to Smithsonian Institution officials as a part of the dispute resolution process.